 HTMX is a superset of HTML

-HTMX introduces a set of custom attributes prefixed with hx-, such as hx-get, hx-post, hx-trigger, and hx-target.
+.
 These attributes allow you to define the server interactions and client-side experience.

 On top of that, another interesting aspect of HTMX is that you can use any element to trigger server calls, not just buttons or links: